 |Select projects, roles, achievements and publications

-- RWSN – Rural Water Supply Network: Secretariat / Co-lead of Sustainable Groundwater Development Theme
+- RWSN – Rural Water Supply Network: Director of Rural Water Supply Network/ Co-lead of Sustainable Groundwater Development Theme

 - Co-organiser of 6th RWSN Forum (Kampala, 2011) and 7th RWSN Forum (Abidjan, 2016)